Board of Directors

 Paulysha De Gannes

 Paulysha was elected to the board as an associated member in June 2019.
-As of 2021, Paulysha works at Addictions and Mental Health Ontario as a Senior Policy Advisor.
-She leads policy and system transformation work to advance equity, inclusion, anti-racism, and anti-oppression across Ontario.
-Paulysha has held a variety of health and policy roles at prominent organizations, including Canadian Cancer Society, Ontario Ministry of Health and Long-Term Care, Ontario Ministry of Labour, Centre for Addiction and Mental Health (CAMH), Durham Region Health Department, University of Ottawa Health Services, and the Canadian Red Cross.
-Paulysha completed her Master’s in Public Health (Health Promotion) at the University of Toronto and graduated with distinction with a Bachelor’s of Health Sciences from the University of Ottawa.
+As of 2023, Paulysha works as the Assistant Manager in the Office of Health Equity at the Centre for Addiction and Mental Health (CAMH).
+She oversees interpretation services, health equity research, training and education, and the Immigrant and Refugee Mental Health project.
+Paulysha has held a variety of health equity and policy roles at prominent organizations, including Addictions and Mental Health Ontario, Canadian Cancer Society, Ontario Ministry of Health and Long-Term Care, Ontario Ministry of Labour, Centre for Addiction and Mental Health (CAMH), Durham Region Health Department, University of Ottawa Health Services, and the Canadian Red Cross.
+Paulysha completed her Master's in Public Health (Health Promotion) at the University of Toronto and graduated with distinction with a Bachelor's of Health Sciences from the University of Ottawa.

-Grant joined the DPNCHC Board of Directors in March 2019 as a Community Member and previously served on the Board from 2008 to 2012, including one term as Vice President.
-Grant is a government and stakeholder relations professional, with over 7 years of experience.
-He is a Senior Advisor at Metrolinx and was previously a government relations consultant at Counsel Public Affairs.
-An active community member, Grant also serves as Co-Chair of Pride Toronto.
+Grant joined the DPNCHC Board of Directors in March 2019 as a Community Member, served one term as President, and previously served on the Board from 2008 to 2012.
+He is a government and stakeholder relations professional, with 10 years of experience.
+He is Senior Manager, Government Relations and Corporate Affairs at a non-profit association, and previously served as a senior advisor at Metrolinx and as a government relations consultant at Counsel Public Affairs.
+An active community member, Grant is the Board Co-Chair of Pride Toronto and is a 2021 CivicAction DiverseCity Fellow.
 Grant holds a Master of Political Management from Carleton University and an Honours Bachelor of Arts in political science from the University of Toronto.

 Hilary was elected to the Board in June 2018 as a Community Member.
 Hilary has worked as a French and Spanish interpreter in the community sector, a financial administrator for non-profit organizations and a teacher of English as a second language.
 She has lived in this area and been a patient at the health centre for twenty-eight years.